Table of Contents

 Is inflation good or bad for retirees?

 A small amount of inflation each year is a normal part of the economic cycle.
-But over time, inflation eats away at the value of the dollar and purchasing power of your nest egg is diminished.
-This can have a negative effect on a retirement investment portfolio or savings.
+But over time, inflation eats away at the value of the dollar and the purchasing power of your nest egg is diminished.
+This can have a negative effect on a retirement investment portfolio or savings, so inflation is something retirees need to be aware of, and to plan for.

 How can I protect my retirement savings from inflation?

 There are several Investing strategies you can use to protect retirement savings from inflation.
-These include diversifying your portfolio with inflation hedges including TIPS (treasury inflation-protected securities) and investments that typically provide a high rate of return.
+These include diversifying your portfolio with inflation hedges including TIPS (Treasury inflation-protected securities) and investments that may provide a higher rate of return.
 It’s important to keep saving for retirement even if you don’t have a 401(k).

 Does your pension increase with inflation?

-Some pensions have a cost of living adjustment on their monthly payments, so they increase over time.
+In some cases yes, some pensions have a cost of living adjustment on their monthly payments, so they increase over time.
 However, this is not the case for all pensions.
 When inflation increases this can affect your benefits.
+Be sure to ask your pension provider about the terms, and consult with a professional, if needed.

 Photo credit: iStock/RgStudio